zhenhuama01/dog-breed-recognition/README.md

 Instead of training your model on a local CPU (or GPU), you could use Amazon Web Services to launch an EC2 GPU instance.
 Please refer to the Udacity instructions for setting up a GPU instance for this project.  ([link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/16cf5df5-73f0-4afa-93a9-de5974257236/modules/53b2a19e-4e29-4ae7-aaf2-33d195dbdeba/lessons/2df3b94c-4f09-476a-8397-e8841b147f84/project), [link for MLND students](https://classroom.udacity.com/nanodegrees/nd009/parts/99115afc-e849-48cf-a580-cb22eea2ba1b/modules/777db663-2b0d-4040-9ae4-bf8c6ab8f157/lessons/a088c519-05af-4589-a1e2-2c484b1268ef/project))

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](#rubric).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission

 When you are ready to submit your project, collect the following files and compress them into a single archive for upload: